 I remember a gig in Seahouses when we picked up a former GI from America who was hitch-hiking.
 He came to the gig and a big fight broke out.
 We had to stop playing while the GI got stuck in along with a well-known North East actor.
-(Alan wouldn’t say who, but my money’s on that 6 ft brickie with a chipped tooth, his wife was called Marjorie).

 One night we got snowed in during a gig in Wes Cornforth and stayed overnight at the concert chairman’s house.
 I remember he had crossed swords hanging on the wall.
 He removed one and started chasing us with it trying to jab us – I hid in the toilet.

 Basically I had the time of my life.
 It was always a great laugh.
 It still surprises me today how well we got on and still do.
 I often think about how we would have done if we had got signed up.

 Do you come from a musical family ?